Coalition for a Safer Illinois

 Learn more about what you can do to help regulate marijuana like alcohol in Illinois.
 Sign up, volunteer, or contact your legislators.

-Marijuana is less toxic, less addictive, and less harmful to the body than alcohol, and it does not contribute to violent and reckless behavior.
+Cannabis is less toxic, less addictive, and less harmful to the body than alcohol, and it does not contribute to violent and reckless behavior.

 People die from alcohol overdoses.
-There has never been a fatal marijuana overdose.
+There has never been a fatal cannabis overdose.
 Alcohol is one of the most toxic drugs and using just 10 times what one would use to get the desired effect could lead to death.
-There has never been a case of an individual dying from a marijuana overdose.
+There has never been a case of an individual dying from a cannabis overdose.
 Meanwhile, according to the CDC, hundreds of alcohol overdose deaths occur in the United States each year.

-Marijuana prohibition has been just as ineffective, inefficient, and problematic as alcohol prohibition.
+Cannabis prohibition has been just as ineffective, inefficient, and problematic as alcohol prohibition.

-Regulating marijuana like alcohol will help replace the underground market with a tightly regulated market.
+Regulating cannabis like alcohol will help replace the underground market with a tightly regulated market.
 Adults will no longer need to meet with dealers in alleys and parking lots, and they will have a safe, tested product instead of one that may be contaminated with dangerous pesticides or molds.
 Authorities will actually know who is selling it, where it is being sold, when, and to whom.